 As a physical therapist, I see far too many people with health issues that could have been prevented.
 The majority of the issues come from being sedentary and spending years neglecting their bodies during their careers and even more so during retirement.

 Many people do not address these issues until they become problematic.
 My advice is for everyone to wake up to the fact that their body is aging and needs more care.
-That means visiting your doctors on a regular basis, being more deliberate about what you put in your body, taking the time to stretch, strengthen your muscles, and getting your heart rate up.
+That means visiting these doctors on a regular basis, being more deliberate about what you put in your body, taking the time to stretch, strengthen your muscles, and getting your heart rate up.

 You don’t have to be a bikini beach modal, but you can certainly challenge yourself physically.
 Getting in a routine to maximize your mobility and strength is something I have never regretted and you won’t either if you make this investment.